Demonstration of ThGEM-Multiwire Hybrid Charge Readout for Directional Dark Matter Searches: Design and Construction of the ThGEM-Multiwire Hybrid Detector

+For a simple case where an electrode is set to voltage $V$ while other surrounding electrodes are grounded, the current $i_t$ induced by a charge $e$ moving along a trajectory $x_t$ towards the electrode can be defined as \cite{Blum2008}:

-\nolinebreak where $E_A$ is the avalanche field, $v_A$ is the avalanche electron velocity and $e$ is the electronic charge.
+\nolinebreak where $E_n$ is electric field of the electrode when the charge $e$ is removed while $v_t$ is the instantaneous velocity of the charge.
 The induced charge $Q$ over a given time $t$ can then be determined using:

-\nolinebreak These induced charge signals were used as avalanche electrons can reattach to SF$_{\text{6}}$ to form anions while drifting from the induction side of the ThGEM to the charge collection wires.
+\nolinebreak Induced charge signals were used as avalanche electrons can reattach to SF$_{\text{6}}$ to form anions while drifting from the induction side of the ThGEM to the charge collection wires.
+To do this, gas gain obtained from charge signals collected on the induction side of the ThGEM were measured and compared to the effective gain from induced charge signals on the wires.
+This was found to be consistent at similar detector conditions.

-Garfield simulations were used to determine the optimal operational voltage configurations for the detector.
-For instance, typical operational drift field range, induction and charge transfer voltages of the ThGEM and wire bias voltage of $-600~\si{\volt\per\centi\meter}~\text{to}~-700$~\si{\volt\per\centi\meter}, $+600$~\si{\volt}, $-450$~\si{\volt} and 0, respectively was used.
-Electric field lines from this voltage configuration end on the induction side of the ThGEM as seen in Figure \ref{fig:fieldLines}.
-The induced current on the wires were successively amplified using Cremat CR-111 pre-amplifiers and CR-200-4\si{\micro\second} gaussian shaping amplifiers.
+Garfield simulations were used to determine the operational voltage configurations for the detector.
+For instance, typical operational drift field range of $-300~\si{\volt\per\centi\meter}~\text{to}~-700$~\si{\volt\per\centi\meter}, charge transfer ThGEM voltage of $-450$~\si{\volt} and induction ThGEM voltage of $+600$~\si{\volt} and wire bias voltage of 0~\si{\volt} were used.
+An electric field contour and the expected charge trajectory in this voltage configuration are shown in Figure \ref{fig:GarfieldSim}.
+The high electric field gradient around the vicinity of the charge transfer side of the ThGEM (see Figure \ref{fig:ThGEMWireContour}) induces the field ionization process.
+Positive (inverted) charge signals were induced on the surrounding wires by electromagnetic distortions caused by the motion of avalanche electrons towards the wires as they proceed to the induction side of the ThGEM.
+These induced currents on the wires were successively amplified using Cremat CR-111 pre-amplifiers and CR-200-4\si{\micro\second} gaussian shaping amplifiers.
 As shown in Figure \ref{fig:dataFlow}, a pair of grounded inverse parallel FDH-300 diodes were added between the pre-amplifiers and the wires to protect the amplifiers from power surge.
 Amplified signals were digitised using an NI 5751 digitizer controlled through a NI PXI-7953R FlexRIO FPGA and saved to disk for analyses.
 Due to the capacity of the digitizer, only 16 wire channels were instrumented.
 An FPGA \cite{Farooq2012} and LabVIEW \cite{Elliott2007} based data acquisition system (DAQ) was developed for online data quality monitoring and run control.
-A pictorial view of the experimental setup stand is depicted in Figure \ref{fig:LabSetup}.
+A picture of the experimental setup stand is shown in Figure \ref{fig:LabSetup}.

 The white dual channeled ISEG NHQ 238L NIM cassette high voltage power supply shown in Figure \ref{fig:LabSetup} powered the copper-plate cathode and the charge transfer side of the ThGEM while the red dual channeled Bertan 377P power supply biased the induction side of the ThGEM and the read-out wires.
 The BST PSM 2/2A d.c. power supplies shown in Figure \ref{fig:LabSetup} were used to bias the Cremat amplifiers which are located inside the vacuum vessel to minimise noise distortions.
 A Leybold Ceravac CTR-101 pressure gauge was used to monitor the pressure of the 96~\si{\litre} vacuum vessel.